justnonamenoname/lifeticle/readme.txt

 The fact that the brain is divided into regions, and that these regions influence qualia generation, does not contradict the existence of signal convergence for qualia to a central point - whose absence leads to the binding problem.
 The functional aspects of the brain belong to the "Easy Problem of Consciousness"/"Access Consciousness".
-To say qualia don’t exist as a distinct phenomenon and based on information is equivalent in meaning to claiming a monitor resides in a processor.
+To say qualia don't exist as a distinct phenomenon and based on information is equivalent in meaning to claiming a monitor resides in a processor.
 The non-existence of qualia would mean humans have no visual perception, no auditory experience, no pain sensation - this constitutes a dead state, where the organism operates without phenomenal consciousness.
 Qualia are not something separate, they are connected to the carrier of consciousness.